amachg/RP-Lidar_Sfml/README.md

 # Slamtec RP-LIDAR scan viewer, using SFML, on Windows / Linux

 This code reads a 2D point-cloud scan-data from a usb connected RPLIDAR Device and displays the output on an SFML display window, in realtime.
-Also it displays the LIDAR itself, its settings, closest/farthest distance arrows, low/hight distance limits, and the cartesian axes.
+Also it displays the LIDAR itself, its settings, closest/farthest obstacle arrows, low/hight distance limits, and the cartesian axes.

-The user can move the axes origin with the arrow keys and zoom with the mouse wheel.
+The user can move the axes origin with the keyboard arrow keys and zoom with the mouse wheel.

-Developed in C++ without STL (except once) in order to make it easy to migrate to Arduino.
+Developed in C++ without STL* in order to make it easy to be migrated to Arduino.
+Intended use is in Rasbian on a Raspberry Pi-3B+ for obstacle detection of a diy rover.

 Author: Tassos, Created in October 2023